DevXplorer-ArJn/MYOSA-6.0-bagbee/bagbee.md

 ---

-## Usage Instructions
+# Usage Instructions

-### Hardware Setup
+## Hardware Setup

-1. Connect the MYOSA Mini IoT Kit components required by BagBee.
+1. Connect the MYOSA Mini IoT Kit components required for BagBee.
-2. Connect the additional piezo buzzer to the appropriate ESP32 GPIO.
+2. Connect the additional piezo buzzer to the ESP32 GPIO.
-3. Provide the system with the required portable power source.
+3. Provide power through the portable battery arrangement.
-4. Position the BagBee node securely with the luggage.
+4. Place the BagBee node securely with the luggage.
-5. Ensure that the gesture sensor and IMU are able to operate correctly in the installed position.
+5. Ensure that the gesture sensor and IMU are positioned correctly.

+---

-### Arming
+## Arming the System

-1. Power on the BagBee node.
+1. Power on the BagBee device.
-2. Follow the displayed setup instructions.
+2. Wait for the OLED setup indication.
 3. Perform the configured multi-step gesture sequence.
-4. Wait for the arming countdown.
+4. Confirm successful arming.
-5. Once armed, the system enters monitoring mode.
+5. The system enters monitoring mode.

+---

-### Monitoring
+## Monitoring Mode

-While armed, BagBee continuously monitors the luggage using the MPU6050.
+Once armed, BagBee continuously monitors the luggage using the MPU6050 IMU.

 Normal train vibration is processed through the motion-filtering stage.

-The system remains silent unless movement satisfies the configured suspicious-motion conditions.
+The system remains silent unless the movement characteristics match the configured suspicious-motion conditions.

+---

-### Suspicious Movement
+## Suspicious Movement Detection

 When suspicious movement is detected:

-1. The ESP32 registers the event.
+1. The ESP32 processes the motion event.
-2. A silent BLE pre-alert is sent to the owner's smartphone.
+2. A silent BLE notification is sent to the owner's smartphone.
 3. The verification window begins.
 4. The audible alarm remains inactive during this stage.

+---

-### Verification
+## Verification

 If the owner confirms that the movement was intentional, the system can be silently disarmed.

-If no confirmation is received during the verification window, BagBee proceeds to the final escalation stage.
+If no confirmation is received during the verification period, BagBee proceeds to the alarm escalation stage.

+---

-### Alarm Escalation
+## Alarm Escalation

-The piezo buzzer is activated and the OLED provides the local warning indication.
+The piezo buzzer is activated and the OLED provides a local warning indication.

-The system therefore completes the full:
+The system completes the complete security pipeline:

 **Detect → Notify → Verify → Escalate**

-security pipeline.

 ---

-## Tech Stack
+# Tech Stack

-### Hardware
+## Hardware

 * **MYOSA Mini IoT Kit**
-* **ESP32** - Central controller and BLE communication
+* **ESP32** - Central controller and Bluetooth Low Energy communication
 * **APDS9960 Gesture & Proximity Sensor** - Touchless security input
 * **MPU6050 IMU** - Motion and spatial monitoring
 * **SSD1306 OLED Display** - Local status and warning feedback
 * **Piezo Buzzer** - Audible alarm actuator
-* **3.7V LiPo Cell** - Portable power
+* **3.7V LiPo Cell** - Portable power source
-* **Charging / Protection Circuit** - Battery management
+* **Charging and Protection Circuit** - Battery management

-### Firmware
+## Firmware

 * **C++**
 * **Arduino / ESP32 Framework**